-This Roasted Cauliflower and Chickpeas over Rice is seasoned simply with garam masala.
+This Indian-Inspired Roasted Cauliflower and Chickpeas over Rice is seasoned simply with garam masala.
 I love garam masala, which is a traditional spice blend that includes coriander, cardamom, cinnamon and other spices.
 Discovering it for my own cooking was a tremendous revelation, especially since it’s so easy to sprinkle into dishes.
 And, since this isn’t spicy, it makes a fabulous introduction to Indian cuisine for younger eaters — like mine, who aren’t that fond of spiciness.

 And what’s most amazing about this?
 It’s so freakin’ easy.
 Like ridiculously easy.
 You toss all the ingredients together, roast it in the oven for 15 to 20 minutes and then serve it on rice.
 You can make this in under a half-hour — does it get any better?

 - 1 small head cauliflower, cut into 1" florets

 - 1 can chickpeas, (aka garbanzo beans), drained and rinsed